Georgette's Sweet Potato Pie

 • 1 tsp vanilla

-• 6 to 9 sweet potato (about 4 lb) or in the can
+• 6 to 9 sweet potatoes (about 4 lb) or canned sweet potatoes, drained

 • 1 tbsp vanilla